 Chapter One: The Setup

-“Darling, you have no idea who I really am,” I whispered one night, gazing at the ceiling beside my sleeping husband.
+“Darling, you have no idea who I really am,” I whispered one night as Vadim slept peacefully beside me.

-“You’re the best thing that’s ever happened to me,” he murmured in his sleep, pulling me close.
+“You’re the best thing that’s ever happened to me,” he murmured, half-dreaming, pulling me close.

-If only he knew how prophetic those words were.
+If only he knew how prophetic those words would become.

-It all started two years earlier, when I left behind my luxurious life to live as a modest librarian in a sleepy provincial town.
-I wanted to understand how society treats women with no visible wealth or status.
-That’s when I met Vadim.
+It began two years earlier, when I walked away from my privileged life to live as a modest librarian in a provincial town.
+I wanted to see how women without visible wealth were treated.
+That was when I met Vadim.

-He stumbled into the library one rainy afternoon, disheveled, in stained jeans, hunting for books on quantum physics.
+He stumbled into the library one rainy afternoon—damp, disheveled, hunting for books on quantum physics.

-“Third shelf, top row,” I said, suppressing a smile.
-“You’ll need a ladder.”
+“Third shelf, top row,” I told him with a small smile.

-“I know I’m not rich,” he said.
-“But I love you.
-And I’ll do everything to make you happy.”
+“I know I’m not rich,” he said, “but I love you.
+And I’ll spend my life trying to make you happy.”

 Chapter Two: The Disguise

-From the start, Vadim’s family disliked me.
-His mother, Elena Petrovna, gave me a look like I’d crawled out from under her pristine tablecloth.
-At the wedding, she hissed, “Is that all you could dress up in?” as she eyed my simple white gown.
+From the very beginning, Vadim’s family bristled at me.
+His mother, Elena Petrovna, looked at me as though I’d crawled out from under her expensive carpet.
+At the wedding, she hissed, “Is that all you could dress up in?” as her eyes swept over my simple gown.

-Vadim’s sister, Marina, snorted.
+Vadim’s sister, Marina, laughed.
 “Even Lyudmila’s daughter would’ve been a better match.
 And she ran off with a personal trainer.”

-Their cruelty was relentless.
-Aunt Zoya once asked if I could cook—“Vadimushka is used to good cuisine.”
-I nodded modestly, though I’d trained with top Parisian chefs.
+The cruelty never stopped.
+Aunt Zoya once asked if I could cook for Vadim—“He’s used to fine cuisine.”
+I only nodded modestly, though in truth, I’d trained under top Parisian chefs.

 “Don’t mind them,” he said.
 “They just want the best for me.”

 Year 1: Pressure increases with time.
-How long before this destroys my marriage?
+At what point will this fracture the marriage?

-Vadim’s promotion in year two made things worse.
-“You need to live better now,” his mother said, eyeing our rental’s worn wallpaper.
+Vadim’s promotion only fueled them.
+“You should live better now,” his mother said, eyeing our peeling wallpaper.

-Day 748: Even minor financial gain shifts family dynamics and expectations.
+Day 748: Even small financial advancement shifts family expectations dramatically.

 Chapter Three: The Reveal

-I dressed like myself for the first time in two years—designer gown, heirloom diamonds.
-The table was set with antique mahogany, the food by a private chef.
+I hosted a dinner.
+This time, I dressed like myself—an emerald silk gown, heirloom diamonds.
+The table was laid with antique mahogany, the dishes prepared by a private chef flown in from Moscow.

 “Ordered food?”
 Marina scoffed.